Prince Andrew & the Epstein Scandal: Content

 In November 2019, the BBC's Newsnight arranged an interview between Andrew and Emily Maitlis in which he publicly recounted his dealings with Epstein for the first time.
 The interview was recorded in Buckingham Palace on 14 November and broadcast on 16 November.

 Andrew said that he met Epstein in 1999 through Ghislaine Maxwell.
 This version contradicts the account given by Andrew's private secretary in 2011, who said the two met in "the early 1990s".
+Maxwell also contradicts this version of events, saying that "That is a flat untruth." in a 2025 interview with Todd Blanche.
+Maxwell also claims that Sarah Ferguson was the one that introduced him to Epstein.
 Andrew said he did not regret his friendship with Epstein, saying, "The people that I met and the opportunities that I was given to learn either by him or because of him were actually very useful".

 Andrew denied having sex with Giuffre on 10 March 2001, as she had claimed, because he said that he had been at home with his daughters after attending a party at PizzaExpress in Woking with his elder daughter, Princess Beatrice.
 Andrew said that he had "no recollection of ever meeting" Giuffre, and that he had "absolutely no memory" of a photograph taken of him with Giuffre at Ghislaine Maxwell's residence in London.
 Andrew said he had investigations carried out to establish whether the photograph was faked, but they had been inconclusive.
 He also claimed that he had never been upstairs in Maxwell's house and questioned his attire, saying that the clothes he wore in the photograph were his "travelling clothes" that he did not wear while in the country.